HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Related Works

 \section{Related Works}

-In this section, we first review the literature of robot crowd navigation, which is divided into model-based and learning-based approaches.
-Then, we discuss previous crowd navigation efforts in constrained spaces.
-Finally, we review graph attention mechanism with a focus on the usage of attention networks in multi-agent interaction modeling.
+In this section, we first review the literature of robot crowd navigation (Sec.~\ref{sec:related_model-based} and \ref{sec:related_learning-based}).
+Then, we narrow down to crowd navigation efforts in constrained spaces (Sec.~\ref{sec:related_constrained}).
+Finally, we review graph attention mechanism with a focus on its usage in multi-agent interaction modeling (Sec.~\ref{sec:related_attn}).